How to Plan Your Retirement Income

 Retirement Goals Drive Investing Strategy

 Different goals require different ideas and strategies.
-Some investors want to maintain their current lifestyle throughout their sunset years.
+Some investors want to maintain their current lifestyle throughout retirement.
 Others may want to leave a legacy, which requires a plan that can produce income well past retirement’s end.
 Defining what you want is the first step in being able to estimate an appropriate cost of living, which we believe is necessary when determining how much retirement income you need.

 Couple snow skiing down a snowy mountain with blue skies